VirgilSecurity/virgil-cli/doc/markdown/card-search-global.1.md

 DESCRIPTION
 ===========

-Search for a Global Virgil Card from the Virgil Keys Service
+Search for a Global Virgil Card from the Virgil Keys Service by:

+1.  application\_name - search an application Virgil Global Card
+2.  email - search a Virgil Global Card

 OPTIONS
 =======